owenLeonard15/ExternalSort/README.md

 Unit tests for this program are included in [test_external_sort.py](src/test/test_external_sort.py) and can be run via `pytest`

-Finally, I've included additional notes, sources used, and explanations regarding additional strategies in the [notes.txt](notes.txt) file.

  I've also kept my first attempted solution in [v1_external_sort.py](src/v1_external_sort.py).
 This solution is not effective for all M, N but was helpful in developing my final solution.